vudongpham/vudongpham.github.io/_pages/cat_descriptions/buffalo.md

-My name is Buffalo because I have a big nose like a 🐃.
+My name is <b>Buffalo</b> because I have a big nose like a 🐃.
 I weirdly enjoy butt patting👏.
 I am in charge for security 🛡️ in the house (because other cats are lazy piece of sh*ts 😠).
 I only eat dried foods because dried foods are for real men (I am fixed btw...)

 If you are the following: